Unifying Quantum and Classical Dynamics: Introduction

 Before we are anywhere near answering the above questions, we may try to explore if there is some common ground between the two theories.
 Identifying such a common ground may be helpful in finally finding the solution to the problem.
 More specifically we address the issue of dynamics of observable quantities in the two theories.
-In classical mechanics the dynamics of observable quantities is governed by Newton's equation of motion.
-In quantum mechanics there are two distinct ways to study the dynamics.
-One is via the Schr\"odinger equation which governs the time evolution of the quantum state, more commonly called the wavefunction.
-The other is via the Heisenberg equation of motion which governs the time evolution of operators which represent the observable quantities.
-Since the wavefunction doesn't have a classical counterpart, it seems natural to look for a connection between the Heisenberg equation of motion and the Newton's equation.
+In classical mechanics, the dynamics of observables is governed by classical equations of motion, such as Newton’s equations or their Hamiltonian formulation.
+In quantum mechanics, there exist several equivalent formulations to describe dynamics, the most popular being the Schr\"odinger and Heisenberg formalisms.
+The Schr\"odinger equation governs the time evolution of the quantum state, more commonly called the wavefunction.
+On the other hand the Heisenberg equation of motion governs the time evolution of operators which represent the observable quantities.
+Since the wavefunction doesn't have a classical counterpart, it seems natural to look for a connection between the Heisenberg equation of motion and the Newton's equation or Hamiltonian equation of motion.